standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

     `java -jar myExampleC6r4/fhir/guide/org.hl7.fhir.publisher.jar -ig myExampleC6r4/fhir/guide/ig.json`

 Navigate to the `~/cimpl/shr-cli/myExampleC6r4/fhir/guide/output` directory and open the `index.html` file in a browser.
-This will display the home page of the generated FHIR IG for your example project.
+This displays the home page of the generated FHIR IG for your example project.

 ![Tutorial 1 IG Homepage](img_cimpl/cimplTutorial1_IGHomepage.png)